sydasif/my-pandoc-book/chapters/14-list-comp.md

-# Mastering List Comprehensions: Simplifying Data Manipulation with Python
+# List Comprehensions: Simplifying Data Manipulation

 List comprehensions are a powerful tool that makes working with lists in Python more efficient and concise.
 They are especially valuable for network engineers and Python enthusiasts.
 In this article, we'll dive into list comprehensions, covering the basics and sharing tips and best practices to help you unlock their potential.